nickmmark/color-blind-simulator/README.md

 2. Build and run the project on an iOS device with a camera.
 3. Use the toggle in the app to switch between different color blindness simulations.

-### Features to add
+### Features to add... someday
-[ ] I'd love to have this app function as a widget on the lock screen [ ] It would be interesting if they app could display a broader range of colors to represent tetrachromacy
+[ ] I'd love to have this app function as a widget on the lock screen (e.g. you could more quickly open it) [ ] It would be interesting if the app could display a broader range of colors to represent tetrachromacy (need to figure out how to represent this)

 ### References
 - icon created using [Ishihara Plate Generator](https://franciscouzo.github.io/ishihara/)